Here’s How The Collaborative Workplace Is Taking Over The Competitive One

 Conduct Team Bonding Activities

 People can work with each other only when they trust and are comfortable with each other.
 And to build trust, employees should be transparent with each other.
-They need to let their teammates in on any activity they are doing relating to the project and share the progress with everyone.
+They need to let their teammates on any activity they are doing relating to the project and share the progress with everyone.

 Being transparent and clear about their intentions will only bring the team closer.
 It will build interpersonal relationships among peers.
-And it’s not just from peers that they expect transparency but also their leaders.
+And it’s not just from peers that they expect transparency but also from their leaders.
 When employees feel their employers are keeping information from them, it affects their relationship but also weakens their confidence.
 It makes employees feel their employer or peer doesn’t value them enough to let them in on the complete truth.
-It makes them question their worth in the organisation.
+It makes them question their worth in the organization.